 ABOUT HANAYAGI CHIYO

 Hanayagi Chiyo has dedicated her life to performing, creating and teaching Japanese Dance.
-Above all, her passion has been to analyze Nihonbuyō and make it understood and appreciated in Japan and abroad.
-By ceaseless creative work she has established a reputation as a magnificent dancer, and outstanding teacher and scholar of Japanese Dance.
+Above all, her passion was to analyze Nihonbuyō and make it understood and appreciated in Japan and abroad.
+By ceaseless creative work she established a reputation as a magnificent dancer, and outstanding teacher and scholar of Japanese Dance.
 Her book, Fundamentals of Japanese Dance has been read by more than 90,000 people in Japan.
-The recent English version is the realization of Hanayagi Chiyofs dream to bring a deeper understanding of this art to a broad international audience.
+The English version was the realization of Hanayagi Chiyofs dream to bring a deeper understanding of this art to a broad international audience.

 Hanayagi Chiyo began her Japanese Dance training at age six, and received her professional name at age sixteen.
 Two years later she was performing Nihonbuyō professionally.
 Within a few years she won first prize in a major competition, and the next year opened her studio in Toshima-ku (ward) in Tokyo.
 At this time she began researching the fundamentals of Japanese Dance in preparation for writing her books and creating her fundamental exercises.
 Her purpose was to spread and share her joy and understanding of Japanese Dance.

-In 1981 she published in Japanese the first edition of Fundamentals of Japanese Dance which has, since then, gone through sixteen editions in Japan and one in China.
+In 1981 she published in Japanese the first edition of Fundamentals of Japanese Dance which has, since then, gone through nineteen editions in Japan and one in China.
 Hanayagi Chiyo also created a series of Fundamental Exercises in Japanese Dance, which have been used extensively.
 Since dance in Japan is traditionally taught by learning one dance after another, it seemed good pedagogy to create exercises focused on each aspect of dance movement, for example: menfs styles of walking, womenfs walks, head movements, hand movements, slide-steps techniques, stamping exercises, etc. Having mastered these exercises, the student can begin learning more effectively the great dance repertoire after becoming acquainted with the basic movement patterns.
-These exercises have been issued as videos and DVDs, and there are plans to issue them in English as well.
+These exercises have been issued as videos and DVDs.
+There are english translaton "FUNDAMENTALS OF JAPANESE DANCE" ..

 In 1976, Hanayagi Chiyo made her first visit to the United States, invited by the Los Angeles Japanese Dance Association.
 She conducted workshops and demonstrations of her Fundamental Exercises at UCLA, Pomona College, Rio Hondo, San Francisco State and the University of Hawaii.
 The following year she was invited to teach at UCLA where, for seven weeks, she conducted classes.